How to Train Your LLM Web Agent: A Statistical Diagnosis: Main Results and Compute Trade-Offs

 We observe that agent performance eventually saturates for both SFT and SFT+RL, especially on more difficult tasks.
 Further analysis of this saturation behavior is provided at the end of this section.
 Notably, WorkArena's test set can be easier than its training set for certain agents, which adds nuance to the observed performance gaps and complicates straightforward interpretation of generalization performance. \paragraph{Compute–Performance Trade-Off.}

 Our analysis focuses on the trade-off between costly but high-quality teacher demonstrations and cheaper, noisier on-policy rollouts.
 To examine this, we branch RL fine-tuning from SFT checkpoints sampled at fixed intervals along the training trajectory.
 Figure~\ref{fig:compute_plot} illustrates the compute–performance frontier on MiniWoB++, where runs that combine SFT with RL (warm colors) consistently outperform pure SFT (blue), pushing the Pareto frontier forward.
 Early branching into RL unlocks substantial gains in compute efficiency, delivering stronger performance at lower compute budgets.
-For example, SFT+RL reaches the maximal performance of pure SFT on the test set (achieved at approximately 11 exaFLOPs with pure SFT) using only around 6 exaFLOPs—representing a compute saving of roughly 45\% (11 vs 6 exaFLOPs) a compute saving of roughly 45\%.
+For example, SFT+RL reaches the maximal performance of pure SFT on the test set (achieved at approximately 11 exaFLOPs with pure SFT) using only around 6 exaFLOPs translating to roughly 45\% of compute saved (11 vs 6 exaFLOPs).

 Notably, this is the only strategy that closes the performance gap with closed-source models like GPT-4o.
 The trend is consistent across both held-out goals and held-out tasks: warm-started RL yields higher performance than either SFT or RL alone, reinforcing the importance of blending expert supervision with on-policy learning.
-These findings underscore the need to balance sample efficiency from demonstrations with the compute efficiency of on-policy learning—a key consideration for scaling LLM-agent training.
+These findings underscore the need to balance sample efficiency from demonstrations with the compute efficiency of on-policy learning, and the results generalize to Qwen2.5 7B (see \cref{fig:compute_qwen}).